Step context

 });

-});If your step doesn’t need a connector, you can ignore the argument entirely:
+});If your step doesn’t need a tool, you can ignore the argument entirely:

 await step.do("Compute total", async () => {